 Forced marriage is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
-It is a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.
+Since June 2014 forcing someone to marry has become a criminal offence in England and Wales (Anti-Social Behaviour, Crime and Policing Act 2014).
+In addition, since February 2023, it is also a crime to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+This applies to non-binding, unofficial 'marriages' as well as legal marriages.